dram/smlnj-mirror/dev-notes/cfg-semantics.md

           * `FCOPYSIGN` -- floating-point copysign operation: returns its first argument with the sign set to the sign of its second argument.

+	  * `FLOAT_TO_BITS` -- bitcast a floating-point value to the equivalently sized word value.

+	  * `BITS_TO_FLOAT` -- bitcast a word value to the equivalently sized float-point value.

     * `EXTEND{signed, from, to}` -- extend a smaller integer representation (`from` bits) to a larger size (`to` bits); if `signed` is `true`, then the extension uses the sign bit, otherwise it uses zero to extend the value.